-The Board has adopted a Code of Conduct which applies to the Directors, employees and consultants of the Company.
+The Board has adopted a Code of Conduct which applies to the Directors, employees and contractors of the Company and is disclosed on the Company website.

 The Company is dedicated to delivering outstanding performance for investors and employees.
-In achieving this objective, Directors, officers and employees are expected to act with honesty, integrity and responsibility and maintain a strong sense of corporate and social responsibility.
-In maintaining its corporate and social responsibility the Company will conduct its business ethically and according to its values, consider the environment and ensure a safe, non-discriminatory and supportive workplace.
+In achieving this objective, Company directors, officers and employees are expected to act with honesty, integrity and responsibility and maintain a strong sense of corporate and social responsibility.
+In maintaining its corporate and social responsibility, the Company conducts its business ethically and according to its values, with a consideration and respect of the environment and with the objective of ensuring a safe, non-discriminatory and supportive workplace.

-- 3.3 A listed entity should: - a. have and disclose a whisleblower policy; and - b. ensure that the board and or a committee of the board is informed of any material incidents reported under that policy.
+a. have and disclose a whistleblower policy; and

+b. ensure that the board and or a committee of the board is informed of any material incidents reported under that policy.

-The Company has adopted a Whistleblower Policy which encourages the reporting of any suspected unethical, illegal, fraudulent or undesirable conduct involving the Company's businesses, and specifies the processes and protections available to those reporting.
-The Whistleblower Policy has been prepared on the basis of ASIC Regulatory Guide 270 and section 1317AI of the Corporations Act and is consistent with the ASX Recommendations.
+The Company has adopted a Whistleblower Policy which encourages the reporting of any actual or suspected unethical, illegal, fraudulent or undesirable conduct involving the Company's businesses and specifies the processes and protections available to those reporting.
+The Whistleblower Policy, which has been prepared on the basis of ASIC Regulatory Guide 270 and section 1317AI of the Corporations Act, is consistent with the ASX Recommendations.